Mandarin (character): Rings of the Mandarin

-However, after the Malekith beheaded Mandarin-One and Mandarin-Nine, as well as cutting off the hands of Mandarin-Six, the remaining six Mandarins joined forces just in time to attack Malekith while Iron Man was also mounting an assault on the Dark Elves.
-With Malekith defeated, the Mandarins initially contemplated continuing to work together due to Kumar's influence, but after Tony and Arno were able to use the four rings they had recovered already to form a 'Master Ring' that could control the others, as well as convincing the former Mandarin-Six to help them, most of the remaining Mandarins were defeated in a final assault; the only one to escape was the Mole Man, who concluded that the rings had been more trouble than they were worth, as he was content with the status quo.
+After Malekith beheaded Mandarin-One and Mandarin-Nine and cut off the hands of Mandarin-Six, the remaining six Mandarins joined forces to attack Malekith while Iron Man was mounting an assault on the Dark Elves.
+With Malekith defeated, the Mandarins initially contemplated continuing to work together due to Kumar's influence, but after Tony and Arno were able to use the four rings they had recovered already to form a 'Master Ring' that could control the others, as well as convincing the former Mandarin-Six to help them, most of the remaining Mandarins were defeated in a final assault; the only one to escape was Mole Man, who concluded that the rings had been more trouble than they were worth.

-With all 10 rings now in custody, Iron Man realized the recovered Recorder 451's corpse from deep space was transmitting an alien frequency that had upgraded the rings to become sentient.
+With all 10 rings now in custody, Iron Man realizes that Recorder 451's corpse had been transmitting an alien frequency that gave the rings sentience.

-Encounter with the Punisher and death
+Killed by Punisher

-The final Mandarin turned up in his Tem Borjigen alias when Baron Zemo selected him as the public face of the Hydra-occupied Bagalia in his plot to have the United Nations recognize Bagalia as an independent nation.
-As part of his revenge on Hydra for manipulating him during the "Secret Empire" storyline, the Punisher finds the Mandarin making a speech at the United Nations and kills him.
+Mandarin appears under the alias of Tem Borjigen when Baron Zemo selected him as the public face of the Hydra-occupied Bagalia in his plot to have the United Nations recognize Bagalia as an independent nation.
+As part of his revenge on Hydra for manipulating him during the "Secret Empire" storyline, the Punisher finds the Mandarin making a speech at the United Nations and kills him with a special bullet that can bypass the forcefield formed by Mandarin's rings.